ahoneybun/ahoneybun.github.io/devices.md

 # Aaron's Devices

 Some information on the devices that I use daily.
-Donations for better hardware such as replacing that 1TB HDD can be done though Twitch or though GPay (email me or reach me on Discord for more information)
+Donations for better hardware can be done though Twitch or though GPay (email me or reach me on Discord for more information)

 ## Desktops